 * * *

-How long can you keep pie dough in the fridge?
+How long does pie dough last in the fridge?

 Pie dough without vinegar from the fridge, pie dough with vinegar from the fridge Anne Mientka